Do’s and Don’ts for an Indian Wedding

 If not possible, there are alternatives like an enclosed candles, artificial fire etc.

 Guests love to take pictures and videos during the ceremony.
 However, in their enthusiasm to get good pictures, they disturb the solemnity and flow of the various rituals.
 So, please tell them to take pictures discretely.
 The photographer and the cameraman should not interfere with the proceedings and by no means enter the Mandap for close-ups!

-Outdoor, Unique venues are romantic but are not practical for a Hindu Wedding.
+Outdoor, Unique venues are romantic but are not as practical as indoor for a Hindu Ceremony.
+Note that I am strictly speaking about the ceremony itself; I have enjoyed many beautiful outdoor receptions!
 These venues tend to be geared to smaller weddings and short Christian ceremonies.
 There may be weather problems, limited facilities, unexpected interruptions and not-so- serene atmosphere for the wedding itself.
-The couple may be comfortable in the mandap but the guests may face the adverse weather!
+The couple may be comfortable in the mandap but the guests may face the adverse weather like the sun!
 It is always difficult to light the candles and the fire; which is such an integral part of the ceremony.There are many logistics issues such as lack of changing rooms, sub optimum speaker sounds, lack of stage, travel to a remote location from hotel, etc. These venues may not be able to provide if you forget to bring few required items.
+I also prefer not to have Shri Ganesh idol in the outside weather.
 Do understand these exposures and have contingency plans.